patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/components/select/select.md

 1. **Toggle:** The toggle is used to open and close the menu.
 It takes on all of the behaviors of a button.
 The toggle label always reflects the currently selected item or may hold a placeholder if nothing is selected.

 2. **Menu:** The menu contains a list of options or values.
 Menus should optimally present 7 or less items for easy scanning by the user.
 For longer menus, items may be grouped or scrolling may be exposed by limiting the height of the menu.
 See the [menu component guidelines](/components/menus/menu/design-guidelines) for more information about supported options, including use of icons, grouping, and descriptions.
-The Select component includes many common built-in menu variants.
-It’s also possible to attach a custom menu by using the [basic panel variant](/components/menus/select/react#panel).

 ## Usage